Are Ceramic Plates Recyclable?

 Similarly, see if you can recycle license plates.

 If your ceramic plates are still intact, there are several options available for recycling them responsibly.
 First off, they can often be donated directly to local charities who will either sell them at secondhand stores or use them in their own operations (such as soup kitchens).
 Alternatively, if you want more control over how your ceramics are recycled after donation, consider using services such as Freecycle and GiveBackBox which allow donors to specify where their items go and what kind of businesses receive them after donation.

-Similarly, see if you can recycle laminate.
+Similarly, see if you can recycle paper plates.